ryantd42/NY-Legislative-Git/2023/S2935D-2023/bill.md

  mized,  and  where the cost effective phasing-out of such facilities can be done while helping to ensure a just transition for the existing work- force.
-  (c) A public policy purpose would be served and the interests  of  the people  of  the  state would be advanced by directing the New York state energy research and development  authority,  in  consultation  with  the department of public service and the department of environmental conser-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06171-03-3
+  LBD06171-06-3
- S. 2935--A  2
+ S. 2935--B  2

- vation,  to  continue the development of the study commenced in 2022, as referenced in the climate action council scoping plan of  strategies  to facilitate  the  replacement  and redevelopment of New York's oldest and most-polluting  fossil  fueled  generation facilities and their sites by 2030, while ensuring resource adequacy, with renewable energy systems as defined in paragraph (b) of subdivision 1 of section 66-p of the  public service  law,  energy  storage systems, and electricity transmission and distribution systems and equipment.
+  (c) A public policy purpose would be served and the interests  of  the people  of  the  state would be advanced by directing the New York state energy research and development  authority,  in  consultation  with  the department of public service and the department of environmental conser- vation,  to  continue the development of the study commenced in 2022, as referenced in the climate action council scoping plan of  strategies  to facilitate  the  replacement  and redevelopment of New York's oldest and most-polluting fossil fueled generation facilities and  their  sites  by 2030, while ensuring resource adequacy, with renewable energy systems as defined  in paragraph (b) of subdivision 1 of section 66-p of the public service law, energy storage systems, and  electricity  transmission  and distribution systems and equipment.
   (d)  It  is  the  intent  of  the  legislature in enacting this act to empower the New York state energy research  and  development  authority, department  of public service, and department of environmental conserva- tion, to develop a study as described  in  the  climate  action  council scoping  plan  and  paragraph  (c)  of  section three of this act in the manner authorized and directed herein, and for those  entities  and  the public  service commission, and any other agencies or authorities of the state as may be required, to commence any proceedings  or  other  initi- atives necessary to carry out the strategies described therein.
   §  3.
 The New York state energy research and development authority is authorized and directed to:
-  (a)  develop  a  study of competitive options to facilitate the phase- out, replacement and redevelopment of New York state's oldest and  most- polluting  fossil  fueled  generation  facilities and their sites by the year 2030, with options that  include  but  are  not  limited  to  those described in the scoping plan issued by the climate action council under section  75-0103 of the environmental conservation law, renewable energy systems as defined in paragraph (b) of subdivision 1 of section 66-p  of the  public  service law, energy storage systems, and electricity trans- mission and distribution systems and equipment, while ensuring  resource adequacy  and other reliability services are maintained, and to do so in consultation with the department of public service,  the  department  of environmental conservation, Long Island power authority, and other rele- vant  state  agencies and authorities with subject matter expertise, the federally designated electric bulk system operator, the New  York  State Reliability Council, and the owners of such facilities.
+  (a) develop a study of competitive options to  facilitate  the  phase- out,  replacement and redevelopment of New York state's oldest and most- polluting fossil fueled generation facilities and  their  sites  by  the year  2030,  with  renewable  generation  options  that  include  those described in the scoping plan issued by the climate action council under section 75-0103 of the environmental conservation law, renewable  energy systems  as defined in paragraph (b) of subdivision 1 of section 66-p of the public service law, energy storage systems, and  electricity  trans- mission  and distribution systems and equipment, while ensuring resource adequacy and other reliability services are maintained, and to do so  in consultation  with  the  department of public service, the department of environmental conservation, Long Island power authority, and other rele- vant state agencies and authorities with subject matter  expertise,  the federally  designated  electric bulk system operator, the New York State Reliability Council, and the owners of such facilities.
 The study should prioritize the replacement  and  redevelopment  of  such  fossil  fueled generation  facilities  with  facilities  that  will  directly assist in achieving the energy, environmental  justice  and  emissions  reductions requirements  of section 66-p of the public service law.
 The study shall address the phase-out of at least four gigawatts of fossil fueled gener- ation statewide capacity in total and prioritize those  facilities  that only  operate when electricity usage is highest.
 The study shall include recommendations of standards and requirements that:
   (i) significantly reduce the state's electricity  system  reliance  on fossil  fuels,  taking  into  account the requirements and timing of the state's emission reduction programs;
   (ii) establish a competitive program to promote private sector invest- ment in eligible technologies that the  public  service  commission  has determined,  after  notice and provision for the opportunity to comment, ensure resource adequacy, while achieving the  requirements  of  section 66-p of the public service law;
+ S. 2935--B  3

-  (iii) provide significant environmental, health and other benefits  to disadvantaged  communities  as  such  communities  will be defined under section 75-0111 of the environmental conservation law; and (iv) have  significant  potential  for  job  creation  and  retention, economic  development,  and just transition opportunities benefiting New Yorkers and the state's workforce, as  described  in  the  scoping  plan
+  (iii)  provide significant environmental, health and other benefits to disadvantaged communities as such  communities  will  be  defined  under section 75-0111 of the environmental conservation law; and (iv)  have  significant  potential  for  job  creation  and retention, economic development, and just transition opportunities  benefiting  New Yorkers  and  the  state's  workforce,  as described in the scoping plan issued by the climate action council under section 75-0103 of the  envi- ronmental conservation law; and
- S. 2935--A  3

- issued  by the climate action council under section 75-0103 of the envi- ronmental conservation law; and
   (v)  ensure  the  availability of assistance under the electric gener- ation facility cessation mitigation fund established  in  section  1  of